developerhelperhub/kuberentes-help/kubenretes/tutorials/docs/0007-MongoDB.md

 This setup is useful for testing and development, especially if you need access to files on your host machine or want to run network operations without worrying about port mapping.

-SH into running container command:
+sh into running container command:
 ****
     docker exec -it testing-linux-box sh